airalab/robonomics-wiki/docs/1gang-smart-switch.md

 <robo-wiki-picture src="ir-controller/mqtt.jpg" />

 That's all with ESP for now.
-Next step is install the Home Assistant integration.
+The next step is to install the Home Assistant integration.

 <robo-wiki-title :type="2" anchor="step4">
 Step 4 — Integration setup